Y-blok/shadow-mage/README.md

 # shadow-mage
-A 2d PvE game in Turing.
+A 2d player v entity game developed in the Turing language for ICS201.
 By Kolby Chong and Kamron Zaidi (2017).